The Australian Physiography

 Australian Birds

-The Old-world Native Species
+The Old-World Native Species

-The birds found here range from Weebill, which measures a mere 8 cm, to Emu, the flightless bird which can grow on to attain a height of 6.6 ft.
-The list of Australian birds include species of the Old World (like emu and cassowaries), passerines (like robins and magpies), and some recently introduced species like the European Goldfinch and Common Myna.
+Somewhere around 800 species of birds are found in Australia, of which approximately 350 are endemic.
+They range enormously in size, from the Weebill, which measures a mere 8 cm, to the Emu, the flightless bird that can grow to a height of 6.6 ft.
+Australia's bird list includes Old World species (like emus and cassowaries), passerines (like robins and magpies), and some recently introduced species such as the European Goldfinch and Common Myna.

 The Coastal Species

-The southern coast of the Australian mainland is home to the smallest species of penguins in the world, the Little Penguin.
-The largest population of this bird in Western Australia can be traced to the aptly named Penguin Island near Perth.
+The coastal regions of Australia are home to around 200 species of birds, including petrels, albatrosses, gulls, and terns.
+The southern coast of the Australian mainland is home to the world's smallest penguin species, the Little Penguin.
+The largest population of this bird in Western Australia can be found on the aptly named Penguin Island, near Perth.

 Australian Reptiles